 3.)
 No (usually)—The good thing about modern cosmetic dentistry is that most treatments are designed to offer dramatic results with minimal alterations to your natural tooth structure.
 In most cases, we can custom-design a smile-makeover plan that can address several different issues with just one or two procedures.

-Have you made any plans with your family for the weekend?
-If not, we have…
+Do you have any plans for the holiday weekend?
+If not, we have a few…